bitsofcotton/p0/README.md

 # bitsofcotton/p0
-Predictor on expected value ratio ignored when original function is Lebesgue measurable.
+Generic expectation value constant ratio ignored predictor they produces 6 choices.

 There's a plenty of the room to make this into n-variable predictor, but this repository won't implement such of them.